 Keep records of your renewal dates and the steps you've taken, as this will streamline future renewals.
 Staying on top of renewal ensures continuous protection and trust for your website's visitors.

-This issue can also occur during the renewal of a SAN certificate when there is particular a risk of domains being omitted or failing to add new ones that are now required.
-Be sure to maintain a current list of all domains and regularly update it as your infrastructure changes.
+Incorrect certificate renewal: The above issue with missing entries may also occur during the renewal of a SAN certificate when there is a particular risk of domains being omitted or failing to add new ones that are now required.
+It is recommended to maintain a current list of all domains and regularly update it as your infrastructure changes.
 Use this list when renewing the certificate to ensure all necessary domains are included.

-Having a large number of SAN entries in a single certificate can sometimes also impact the server’s performance, due to the processing overhead associated with managing multiple domains.
-Ensure that you do not overload a certificate with an excessively large number of SAN entries, and balance the load across several certificates if needed.
+Performance issues: Having a large number of SAN entries in a single certificate can sometimes impact the server’s performance, due to the processing overhead associated with managing multiple domains.
+Make sure that you do not overload a certificate with an excessively large number of SAN entries, and balance the load across several certificates if needed.

 If you continue to experience issues after these checks, consult your certificate provider's Knowledge Base or contact their support team.
 They should be able to provide guidance specific to your situation.